 I drove my daughter to see UNL the summer of her junior year on the same roads I had taken on that Greyhound bus so many years before.
 I wanted her to see the fields of our country, the endless cornfields that feed a nation, and to realize as I did that this country has all kinds of people and they each have a culture all their own, and that friendship is based on an animal instinct—a fit if you will, like that first pair of jeans in which you know you are your best self when you put them on, and not necessarily geography or common interest.
 We went to Alliance Nebraska to see Lorie after seeing the University in Lincoln, and her private school New York City foundation was enriched.
 She went to Princeton and then Harvard Law, but just ask her about the trip.
 She will tell you…

 Lorie makes me my best self.
 She believes in God enough for the both of us, and when I had my hip replaced, she was on her knees in church while I was under the knife on the table.
-When she had a health scare a few years ago, I set her up with a wellness essential oils person to try another way because I’m all about God helping those that help themselves.
+When she had a health scare a few years ago, I set her up with a wellness essential oils person to try another way because I’m all about God helping those who help themselves.
 Lorie is the one who tells me on the phone that I am a great writer, and she says it has nothing to do with her love of me.
 I don’t believe her, but I need to hear her say it.
 I tell her her husband John’s point of view on things like family because his background is more like mine, and I know how alien a person without roots can feel.
 She has no malice toward anyone, and I do.
 Politics?
 I think she’s uninformed and she thinks I’m a radical.
 Or maybe not.
 We steer clear of it mostly.
 We have nothing in common other than our love for each other, which is everything.